 MCAN is a federally regulated deposit taking institution.
 We issue term deposits that are eligible for CDIC deposit insurance.
-We source term deposits through a broker distribution network across Canada consisting of third party deposit agents and financial advisors.
+We source term deposits through (i) a broker distribution network across Canada consisting of third party deposit agents and financial advisors; and (ii) a digital direct-to-consumer GIC platform.
 We believe that our term deposits provide a reliable low-cost funding source that can be strategically matched against our corporate mortgage portfolio.